burakekim/burakekim.github.io/_pages/about.md

 ---

 I am a PhD student and Research Associate at the [Department of Aerospace Engineering](https://www.unibw.de/lrt) of [Bundeswehr University Munich](https://www.unibw.de/home), under the supervision of [Michael Schmitt](https://schmitt-muc.github.io/).
 Before, I was a research assistant at [Koç University](https://www.ku.edu.tr/en/), on an ERC project titled [UrbanOccupations](https://urbanoccupations.ku.edu.tr/).
-I received my Master’s degree in Satellite Communication and Remote Sensing from [Istanbul Technical University](https://www.itu.edu.tr/en), Turkey in 2021 under the supervision of [Elif Sertel](https://web.itu.edu.tr/~sertele/).
+I received my Master’s degree in Remote Sensing from [Istanbul Technical University](https://www.itu.edu.tr/en), Türkiye in 2021 under the supervision of [Elif Sertel](https://web.itu.edu.tr/~sertele/).

-My research interests focus especially, but not exclusively, on machine/deep learning and computer vision with a particular emphasis on multi-modal earth observation data for _environmental conservation_ using _explainable machine learning_.
+My research interests focus on interpretable and deployable data-driven ML solutions for computer vision with specific focus on  remotely sensed data for environmental conservation, sustainability, and damage response.

 ## News
+[**September, 2024**] Our paper [Deep Occlusion Framework for Multimodal Earth Observation Data](https://ieeexplore.ieee.org/document/10680581) has been published in IEEE GRSL.

-[**May, 2024**] Joined [Microsoft's AI for Good Lab](https://www.microsoft.com/en-us/research/group/ai-for-good-research-lab/) as a Research Intern under the Kenya Residency Program.
+[**May, 2024**] After 6 amazing months, I completed my Reseach Residency at [Microsoft's AI for Good Lab](https://www.microsoft.com/en-us/research/group/ai-for-good-research-lab/) in Nairobi, Kenya.

 [**May, 2024**] Presented our paper titled ["Mapping Land Naturalness from Sentinel-2 using Deep Contextual and Geographical Priors"](https://arxiv.org/abs/2406.19302) at [ICLR 2024 Tackling Climate Change with Machine Learning Workshop](https://www.climatechange.ai/events/iclr2024).

 [**June, 2023**] Participated in a tutorial on Ethics in AI for Earth Observation at the International Conference on Geosciences and Remote Sensing, where I presented the ethical challenges and considerations of conducting geospatial machine learning research with a focus on using satellite data for environmental monitoring and biodiversity conservation.
 See the LinkedIn post [here](https://www.linkedin.com/embed/feed/update/urn:li:share:7088108532616568832).

-[**March, 2023**] Our paper titled [Explaining Multi Modal Data Fusion: Occlusion Analysis for Wilderness Mapping](https://arxiv.org/abs/2304.02407) has been accepted to [ICLR 2023 Machine Learning for Remote Sensing Workshop](https://nasaharvest.github.io/ml-for-remote-sensing/iclr2023/#travel-support).
+[**March, 2023**] Our paper [Explaining Multi Modal Data Fusion: Occlusion Analysis for Wilderness Mapping](https://arxiv.org/abs/2304.02407) has been accepted to [ICLR 2023 Machine Learning for Remote Sensing Workshop](https://nasaharvest.github.io/ml-for-remote-sensing/iclr2023/#travel-support).
 I further received a travel grant to visit the conference.

-[**October, 2022**] Visited [Ribana Roscher's Remote Sensing Group](http://rs.ipb.uni-bonn.de/people/) @ Bonn University.
+[**October, 2022**] Visited [Ribana Roscher's Remote Sensing Group](http://rs.ipb.uni-bonn.de/people/) of Bonn University, Germany.

 [**October, 2022**] Took over a demo station at the GeoforGood2022 Summit organized by Google.
 I talked about our _Naturalness Index_ and how it complements our main project on wilderness mapping [see the LinkedIn post here](https://www.linkedin.com/posts/burakekim_wild-wilderness-naturalness-activity-6983534299677356032-6A7v?utm_source=li_share&utm_content=feedcontent&utm_medium=g_dt_web&utm_campaign=copy).